“Small Thief or Plunderer” – Microraptor

 Microraptor gui – A Dromaeosauridae with Attitude

 The dinosaur known as Microraptor (Microraptor gui) is one of the smallest dinosaurs known in the fossil record, with some specimens having a body length less than ten centimetres.
 Known from the finely grained Cretaceous sediments of the Liaoning province of northern China.
 The short, stiff body was covered in primitive feathers and this tiny dinosaur had asymmetrical flight feathers on both its relatively long arms and legs.
-These fossils provide important evolutionary evidence between the dinosaurs and birds (Aves).
+These fossils provide important evolutionary evidence between the dinosaurs and birds (Aves) and several manufacturers have produce Microraptor models.

 An Illustration of Microraptor (Microraptor gui)